Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

     ]
 }
 ```
-Currently, the only supported language is `en-US`.
+Currently, the only supported language is `en-US` - using the relevant ISO-639 language code to ISO-3166 country code.
+Any non-supported language or code will return an exception when trying to use it - which will also include the list of supported languages.
+This list will include more options in the future; for more information on supported languages, please see [here][cosmos_fts].

 Full text search indexes have been added to the already existing indexing_policy and only require the path to the
 relevant field to be used.